Joshtomith/Joshtomith.github.io/project2.md

 ## How to compiles / run the programs

 Note: There are obj files if you want to run this off linux, but you'd have to use g++ to compile.
-However, if you have a windows machine the github release is much easier to run.
+However, if you have a windows machine the github exe release is much easier to run on windows.

 ```
 1) Download the exectuable from the github release.